Charming homes on the streets of Valladolid, Mexico

 How to get to Valladolid

-The drive to Valladolid is just two hours from Cancun or Mérida.
+Valladolid is located about two hours away from Cancun or Mérida.
 If you want the flexibility of driving, rent a car from the airport as there are no rental companies in Valladolid.

 Where to stay in Valladolid